blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 - **Persistent software hour counter, not hardware-backed.** The `run_h_total` field in `PersistState` is persisted to Notecard flash on each sleep.
 If the Notecard is replaced or factory-reset, the lifetime total is lost.
 A production implementation should store the authoritative total server-side in Notehub (e.g., as a device-level environment variable updated on each `engine_stop` event) so it survives hardware replacement.

 - **No geofence alerting in application firmware.** Geofence exit is handled autonomously by the Notecard (`_track.qo`) — the application firmware only configures the fence center via `card.location.mode`.
-The resulting `_track.qo` notes contain location data but no application-level label.
+The resulting `_track.qo` Notes contain location data but no application-level label.
 A production deployment should add a Notehub route that triggers an alert when `_track.qo` appears outside the fence window.

 - **Geofence cannot be centered at the equator or prime meridian.** The firmware uses `geofence_lat = 0.0` and `geofence_lon = 0.0` as the "not configured" sentinel, and refuses to apply a fence if either coordinate is within ≈0.0001° of zero (the check is `fabsf(lat) > 0.0001f` and `fabsf(lon) > 0.0001f`).
 A deployment precisely on the equator (lat ≈ 0°) or the prime meridian (lon ≈ 0°), for example, sites in southern Ghana, the Republic of Congo, or the English Channel — cannot use the geofence feature as currently implemented.
 To lift this restriction, replace the 0,0 sentinel with an explicit enable flag (e.g., a `geofence_enable` environment variable set to `1`) and allow lat/lon to take any in-range value including zero.